ElArkk/jax-unirep/paper/paper.md

 but found a large discrepancy between the reimplemented model's output and the original's output.
-It took digging deep through the TensorFlow source code to realize that the sigmoid was used which does not omit the constant.
+It took digging deep through the TensorFlow source code to realize that the sigmoid being used does not omit the constant.

 A similar lesson was learned while reimplementing the L2 norm of our weights.